 If you're in e-commerce, you're likely running the standard abandoned cart playbook: a multi-step email sequence, careful tracking of your abandonment rate, maybe even A/B testing subject lines.
 But when you look at the actual revenue you're clawing back, it feels more like a trickle than the flood you were hoping for.
 The dashboard says the automation is running, but the impact on your bottom line is frustratingly small.
 This isn't just a minor annoyance; it's a symptom of a much larger, more expensive problem.

 The scale of cart abandonment is staggering.
-For every ten shoppers who add items to their cart, a full seven of them will leave without completing the purchase.
+For every ten shoppers who add items to their cart, a full seven of them will leave without completing the purchase (opens in a new tab).
 This isn't just a handful of lost sales, but a massive opportunity cost.
-Industry-wide, this collective indecision adds up to an estimated $260 billion in recoverable revenue that’s simply left on the table each year.
+Industry-wide, this collective indecision adds up to an estimated $260 billion in recoverable revenue (opens in a new tab) that’s simply left on the table each year.
 When a problem is that large, a solution that delivers only marginal improvements isn't really a solution.
 It’s a band-aid on a leaky dam.

 Why Your Current Recovery Emails Are Falling Short